evankardamitsis/netprophet/DEPLOYMENT.md

 # Deployment Guide

-This project is set up for separate Vercel deployments for the web and admin apps.
+This project is set up for separate Vercel deployments for the web and admin apps using Turborepo best practices.

 ## Setup Instructions